Battle of Turin (312): Aftermath

 The victory at Turin opened Italy to Constantine.
 He moved on to Milan, where he was met with open gates and jubilant rejoicing.
 He resided there until the middle of the summer of 312 before moving on.
 He routed an enemy cavalry force camped near Brescia, and later won a major battle at Verona, where Maxentius' most senior general, Ruricius Pompeianus, was killed.
-After Maxentian resistance in northern Italy had been overcome, Constantine marched on Rome, where he defeated and killed Maxentius at the Battle of the Milvian Bridge.
+After Maxentian resistance in northern Italy had been overcome, Constantine marched on Rome, where he defeated the army of Maxentius at the Battle of the Milvian Bridge; Maxentius drowned in the Tiber during the course of the battle.